Expert Picks: Fairway Woods for High Handicappers

 This brand new club from Callaway attempts to fix a common problem for golfers: the dreaded slice.
 Like the MAVRIK Max, Callaway brought back Jailbreak Technology and A.I. designed face but with a few key changes to set the B21 apart.
 The increased offset on the Big Bertha creates even more draw bias and a shallower face for more forgiveness and even higher launch than the MAVRIK.
 Compared to the MAVRIK Max, the B21 has a smaller head size coming in at 170 cc instead of 200 cc.
 Paired with Callaway’s own RCH shaft, which comes in 45, 55, 65, and 75 gram weights to suit different players with various swing speeds.
 And for the women golfers the Big Bertha REVA was designed just for you with lighter 40 and 50 gram RCH shaft options and higher loft options of 16, 19, 22, and 25 degrees.
 This club was specifically designed to be the slice killer, so if that’s not your issue you may find the other clubs on the list to be a better fit.

 Whether you’re looking for higher launch, the anti-slice fairway finder, more distance, the lightest woods on the market or all of the above, there is definitely a fairway wood that’ll suit your game.
 Brands these days have taken notice of the struggles golfers face when trying to find a fairway wood that is easy to hit and has a predictable ball flight and they have delivered!
-If you found this guide helpful and want to learn more about these fairway woods and which one would be the best for your golf game, contact me and I’ll be happy to help you find your new favorite club in the bag!
+If you found this guide helpful and want to learn more about these fairway woods and which one would be the best for your golf game, please feel free to reach out to me or one of my fellow Golf experts.
+We are happy to be a source of free advice and recommendations to help you find your new favorite club in the bag!